OpenSILEX/docs-community-dev/docs/localInstallation.md

 ### Rdf4j ontologies

 Go to http://localhost:8080/
-You are in tomcat server home page, click on **manager app**, connect with tomcat-admin user.
+You are in Tomcat server home page, click on **manager app**, connect with tomcat-admin user.
 Search **rdf4j-workbench** in the list, if it isn't in the list,deploy it, and click on the name **rdf4j-workbench**.
 Click **New repository** and complete as in the picture:
 ![rdf4j-nr1](img/rdf4j-nr1.png)